quovadis-btp/btp-automation/btp-context/runtime-context/modules/kyma-runtime/readme.md

 ### Communication breakdown with the BTP CLI server

-This may happen due to the loss of the internet connectivity
+This may happen due to the loss of the internet connectivity, for instance:

 ```
 ╷